Alexander Swinton: Assessment

 Sir James Stewart, lord advocate, wrote of him at the time to Carstares, "He was a good man, and is much regretted".

 Family

-He married, first, a daughter of Sir Alexander Dalmahoy; and, secondly, Alison Skene, of the family of Hallyards, by whom he had many daughters.
+He married, first, a daughter of Sir Alexander Dalmahoy; and, second, Alison Skene, of the family of Hallyards, with whom he had many daughters.
 His wife is said to have joined a mob of women in petitioning parliament in 1674 against Lauderdale's scheme for new modelling the privy council.
 At the time it was deemed unsafe for men to avow opposition to the government.
 In the result the council banished Swinton's wife and those who acted with her from "the town of Edinburgh and the liberties thereof".

 His daughter Jane Swinton married John Belsches, nephew of Alexander Belsches, Lord Tofts.